GeekyAnts/nativebase-v4-test/README.md

 ## What's inside?

-This Turborepo includes the following packages/apps:
+This Turborepo includes the following packages:

 ### Apps and Packages